lbm364dl/blog/_posts/2025-03-16-chinese-characters-can-speak.md

 ## Bonus: Character etymology resources

-_Hey, the show is over..._.
+_Pssst, the show is over..._.
 If you keep reading this, I'm assuming I somehow catched your attention and you are interested in knowing more about Chinese characters etymology.
 After this long journey, I wouldn't want you to conclude that I wrote the whole thing just as a shameless advertisement.
 This post was